Skip to content

 GD&T Standards

+When you release your drawing, you need to name the GD&T standard so your suppliers inspect your part the same way.
 In the US, ASME Y14.5-2018 is the authoritative standard for dimensioning and tolerancing.
 It defines symbols, datum reference frames, material condition modifiers (MMC, LMC, RFS), and rules for interpretation.
 Internationally, ISO 1101 (with ISO 5459 for datums) is used; symbolism and defaults differ slightly.
 Specify the standard in your title block (e.g., “ASME Y14.5-2018”) so suppliers and inspectors apply the same rules.
-All numeric values in this guide use dual units (inch and mm) where applicable.

 Datums